jeffbski/redux-logic/docs/api.md

    and process properties of the returned logic object */ const fooLogic = createLogic({
   // filtering/canceling
-  type, // required string, regex, array of str/regex, use '*' for all cancelType, // string, regex, array of strings or regexes
+  type: T, // required string, regex, array of str/regex, use '*' for all
+  cancelType: CT, // string, regex, array of strings or regexes
   // type and cancelType also support redux-actions fns for which
   //   the fn.toString() returns the associated action type

-  // limiting - optionally define one of these latest, // only take latest, default false debounce, // debounce for N ms, default 0 throttle, // throttle for N ms, default 0
+  // limiting - optionally define one of these
+  latest: true, // only take latest, default false
+  debounce: 0, // debounce for N ms, default 0
+  throttle: 0, // throttle for N ms, default 0

   // Put your business logic into one or more of these
-  // execution phase hooks.
+  // execution phase hooks: validate, transform, process
   //
   // Note: If you provided any optional dependencies in your
   // createLogicMiddleware call, then these will be provided to